-- B. Renewal Application: If you already have employment authorization under the (c)(35) eligibility category, you may be eligible for renewal if: - (1) You have a Form I-140 approved on your behalf; - (2) You face compelling circumstances and an immigrant visa is not authorized for issuance based on your priority date according to the relevant Final Action Date in the Department of State Visa Bulletin in effect on the date the application for a renewal of employment authorization is filed; OR

-The difference between your priority date and the Final Action Date for your preference category and country of chargeability is one year or less according to the Department of State Visa Bulletin in effect on the date your renewal application is filed.
-This means that your priority date cannot be more than one year earlier or one year later than the Department of State cutoff date in the Visa Bulletin applicable to your preference category and country of chargeability in effect on the date your renewal application is filed.
-If this is the basis for your renewal application, you are not required to show compelling circumstances: AND
+- B. Renewal Application: If you already have employment authorization under the (c)(35) eligibility category, you may be eligible for renewal if: - (1) You have a Form I-140 approved on your behalf; - (2) Either: - You face compelling circumstances and an immigrant visa is not authorized for issuance based on your priority date according to the relevant Final Action Date in the Department of State Visa Bulletin in effect on the date you file the application for a renewal of employment authorization; OR - The difference between your priority date and the Final Action Date for your preference category and country of chargeability is one year or less according to the Department of State Visa Bulletin in effect on the date your renewal application is filed.
+This means that your priority date cannot be more than one year earlier or one year later than the Department of State cut-off date in the Visa Bulletin applicable to your preference category and country of chargeability in effect on the date your renewal application is filed.
+If this is the basis for your renewal application, you do not need to show compelling circumstances; AND - (3) You file your renewal application on Form I-765 with USCIS before your current employment authorization expires.
+You are not required to be in a valid nonimmigrant status when you file your renewal application.